 If you’re looking for a truly open source Enterprise Linux, the most mainstream resource bound by the terms of GPL is CentOS.
 Why would you want to choose CentOS?
 The code of CentOS identical to Red Hat Enterprise Linux and it is completely free to distribute.
 CentOS also has several support options from the community and organizations such as OpenLogic by Perforce.

 If you want truly free and open source enterprise Linux, CentOS is the right choice.

-Download this datasheet to see how they compare on over 15 factors including licensing, security, package management, and available commercial support.
+In the Red Hat and CentOS datasheet, you can see how they compare on over 15 factors including licensing, security, package management, and available commercial support.

 The benefits of moving to CentOS are clear.
 And making the move is even easier with the help of enterprise Linux experts from OpenLogic.

 OpenLogic offers similar support with CentOS that Red Hat offers with RHEL, but our team goes beyond the operating system layer and takes an architectural-level approach to tackling challenges.

 Utilizing CentOS with OpenLogic eliminates license costs and vendor lock-in by adopting a truly open model today.

 Get in touch with our experts and learn how switching to CentOS will help you innovate while reducing costs.

 Talk to an Expert